 For the longest time, the abortion debate had been centered around whether a fetus is a human being or not.
 It is both politically and morally logical that humans have the right to life.
 Thus, if the object of abortion is a human being, it should not be legal.

 The pro-choice movement’s argument was centered around the idea that fetus’ are no more than tissue and cells.
 What has happened in this debate?
 The Church won.

 That’s right, we won.
-It is now undeniable that from any perspective the human being begins at conception.
+It is now undeniable that, from any perspective, the human being begins at conception.
 The scientific evidence has won the day.
-No one even argues it anymore.
-Any one who is has simply not done recent research.
-Both sides now agree.
+Rarely will an abortion apologist even argue against this.
+Both the pro-abortion and anti-abortion sides now agree.
 It’s over.
-The unborn is human.
+The unborn is a living human.

-All that has happened is that the argument changed.
+All that has happened is that the arguments changed.
 Now the argument is a women’s rights campaign.
 Now the argument is that the woman’s body and rights are more important than the child’s.

-If you want to see the greatest video documentary to date on how Christians should deal with abortion, please watch this:
+If you want to see the Gospel in action against abortion, please watch this.